-Adoptive Family Caseworker
+Adoptive Family Counselor

 I have learned countless lessons and loads of information since my first day as an employee at Covenant Care.
 One of the most surprising things I’ve learned is how often the pregnant women we serve ask, “Is there anyone who wants to adopt my baby?”
-As both a caseworker who serves couples hoping to adopt and as an adoptive parent myself, this question always shocks me.
+As both a counselor who serves couples hoping to adopt and as an adoptive parent myself, this question always shocks me.
 If you are one of those women asking that question, may I speak to you for a moment?

 I am sorry that you have found yourself in a situation that is no doubt scary and confusing and painful.
 Choosing adoption for your child can be a lonely road and our heart as a ministry is that you would feel supported and encouraged by all of us.
 I also want you to know that Y-E-S there are couples who want to adopt your baby!
 In fact, there are multiple families and you get to choose the one that you feel matches up with what you desire for your child.